 Let’s say you start the month with 100 customers.
 By the end of the month, 15 people have left, but you attracted 20 new customers, so you now have 105 customers.
 When we fill in the formula with those figures, it looks like this:

 METRIC 04: SUM (Single Usability Metric)

 SUM metric is a combination of subjective and objective variables.
-Data collected from users performing the task includes time users require to complete the task, a tally of errors they encountered while completing the task, users’ overall success or failure in completing the task and users’ responses to one or more post-task satisfaction scores
+Data collected from users performing the task includes the time users require to complete the task, a tally of errors they encountered while completing the task, users’ overall success or failure in completing the task, and users’ responses to one or more post-task satisfaction scores

 Objective Variables - Time, Errors and Completion Rates Subjective Variables - Post Task Satisfaction score

 Talk to executives and product owners by leveraging the above UX metrics to help build a strong business case for investing in UX.
-Help them realize the importance of user experience through ROI of UX, thus impacting the top line and bottom line of their business.
+Help them realize the importance of user experience through the ROI of UX, thus impacting the top line and bottom line of their business.